CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with excellent trigger terms and completeness.
 The explicit 'Use when' clause with natural user phrases is a strong point.
-The main weakness is that the 'what' portion could be more specific about the range of Vercel-related actions supported beyond just 'deploy'.
+The main weakness is that the 'what' portion could be more specific about the range of deployment-related actions supported beyond just 'deploy applications and websites'.

 Suggestions